Student Support Services

 M.Ed.
 Childhood Education, M.Ed.
 Teaching Literacy, Bank Street College of Education

-Licensed counselors specific to their divisions provide counseling services in each of our three schools (ECC, Lower School and Middle School).
+Licensed counselors specific to their divisions provide counseling services in each of our three schools (Early Childhood, Lower School and Middle School).
 The counselor in each division serves as a resource for social and emotional concerns, conducts classes and/or small groups, provides parent education and makes referrals to off-campus professionals and agencies.
 Educating and addressing the needs of the whole child is paramount in our philosophy, as we see the integration of the social, emotional, spiritual, and academic facets as vital to a healthy and productive life.

 At Levine, our counseling staff, learning support staff, and academic leadership team all work together to address areas of need and strategize solutions.
 Our aim is to be flexible and accommodating with students, as well as to provide them with tools and techniques, in order for them to have success—behaviorally, socially and academically.
 Our counselors will also provide group intervention when appropriate on topics such as peer relationships, problem solving, and conflict resolution.
 Additional educational sessions and informational presentations to both students and parents will include cybersecurity, transition to high school, and other topics relevant to developmental needs.